-1. Website an Audit and Risk Committee Charter. members, all of whom are non-executive directors The Board has charged the Company Secretary with preparing the annual and half yearly and a majority of whom are reports.
+1. has at least three Website an Audit and Risk Committee Charter. members, all of whom are 1 non-executive directors The Board has charged the Company Secretary with preparing the annual and half yearly and a majority of whom are reports.
 These reports are independently audited.
 The Company Secretary also prepares the independent directors; and Company's quarterly financial and operational reports.
-2. is chaired by an independent director, who All Company reports are reviewed by the Board before they are finalised and are given the is not the chair of the opportunity to question and consider the information contained in the reports. board, and d disclose: The Audit and Risk Committee Charter provides recommendations in relation to the initial 3. the charter of the appointment of the external auditor and the appointment of a new external auditor should a committee; vacancy arise.
-Any appointment of a new external auditor made by the Board must be ratified 4. the relevant qualifications by shareholders at the next annual general meeting of the Company. and experience of the and the contract of the contract of the company. members of the committee; and Proposed external auditors must be able to demonstrate complete independence from the 5. in relation to each Company and an ability to maintain independence through the engagement period.
-In reporting period, the addition, the successful candidate for external auditor must have arrangements in place for number of times the the rotation of the lead audit engagement partner on a regular basis.
-Other than these committee met throughout mandatory criteria, the Board may select an external auditor based on other criteria relevant the period and the to the Company such as references, cost and any other matters deemed relevant by the individual attendances of Board. the members at those meetings; or A formal Audit and Risk Committee Charter has been adopted, a copy of which is available on (b) if it does not have an audit the Company's website at www.theagency.com.au . mmittee, disclose that fact d the processes it employs As the Company's operations grow and evolve, the Board will reconsider the appropriateness at independently verify and of forming a separate audit and risk committee. feguard the integrity of its rporate reporting, including e processes for the pointment and removal of e external auditor and the tation of the audit gagement partner.
+2. • Company 3 quarterly infancial and operational reports. ۷. independent director, who All Company reports are reviewed by the Board before they are finalised and are given the is not the chair of the opportunity to question and consider the information contained in the reports. board, opportunity to question and consider the information contained in the reports.
+200 d disclose: The Audit and Risk Committee Charter provides recommendations in relation to the initial 5. appointment of the external auditor and the appointment of a new external auditor should a committee; vacancy arise.
+Any appointment of a new external auditor made by the Board must be ratified 4. by shareholders at the next annual general meeting of the Company. and experience of the members of the Proposed external auditors must be able to demonstrate complete independence from the committee; and Company and an ability to maintain independence through the engagement period.
+In 5. addition, the successful candidate for external auditor must have arrangements in place for reporting period, the the rotation of the lead audit engagement partner on a regular basis.
+Other than these number of times the mandatory criteria, the Board may select an external auditor based on other criteria relevant committee met throughout to the Company such as references, cost and any other matters deemed relevant by the the period and the Board. individual attendances of the members at those A fewerel Audit and Birly Committee Charter has been adouted a server of which is available as meetings; or A formal Audit and Risk Committee Charter has been adopted, a copy of which is available on ' ' it does not have an audit the Company's website at www.theagency.com.au . mmittee, disclose that fact nd the processes it employs As the Company's operations grow and evolve, the Board will reconsider the appropriateness at independently verify and of forming a separate audit and risk committee. feguard the integrity of its со rporate reporting, including th - ар ppointment and removal of th e external auditor and the ro tation of the audit en ngagement partner. ·